doinyco/doinyco/README.md

 Full Stack Software Developer
 -----------------------------

-A Fullstack Software Developer with a passion for building dynamic and responsive web applications
+I am a Fullstack Software Developer with a passion for building dynamic and responsive web applications

 * 🌍  I'm based in Seattle, WA
 * 🧠  I'm learning how to integrate AI in the app I am currently working on